What does a Spa Manager do?

 - Bachelor's degree in Hospitality Management, Business Administration, or a related field.

-- Proven experience in a spa management role, with a strong understanding of the spa industry.
+- Proven experience in a spa management role, with at least 3-5 years of industry experience.

-- Excellent leadership and team management skills, with the ability to motivate and inspire staff.
+- Strong leadership and team management skills, with the ability to motivate and inspire staff.

 Is becoming a Spa Manager a good career path?